 Decisions and Dilemmas

-During the project, students began to ask me deep questions like, "Can the reader change historical outcomes?"
-I referenced other games that used decision trees as a mechanic, such as Telltale's Minecraft: Story Mode, Bethesda's blockbuster Fallout 4, and the brilliant, emotional Life Is Strange.
+During the project, students began to ask me deep questions like, “Can the reader change historical outcomes?”
+I referenced other games that used decision trees as a mechanic, such as Telltale’s Minecraft: Story Mode, Bethesda’s blockbuster Fallout 4, and the brilliant, emotional Life Is Strange.
 Each game presents players with choices that serve to drive the narrative.
-Sometimes, however, players are presented with dilemmas, which would have long-lasting consequences.
-For example, in Telltale's The Walking Dead, players are asked to choose between which characters to save.
+Sometimes, however, players are presented with dilemmas that would have long-lasting consequences.
+For example, in Telltale’s The Walking Dead, players are asked to choose between which characters to save.

 Historical empathy was an overarching theme in student work.
 One team wrote a tale about Paul Revere’s ride.
 Interestingly, the player is never told who he or she is until the game’s conclusion.
 Only the same decisions that Revere made in 1775 will result in the winning outcome.
 (Download the file from Dropbox.)

 Another detailed story was a Valley Forge simulation.
 While in the encampment, the player meets Marquis de Lafayette, from France, and Baron von Steuben, from Prussia.
 The player is then presented with choices translated into French and German, for which the author used Google Translate.
-As I played her story, I realized how confused these soldiers were -- not only were they young and far from home, but they also had to take orders in foreign languages!
+As I played her story, I realized how confused these soldiers were—not only were they young and far from home, but they also had to take orders in foreign languages!
 (Download her file from Dropbox.)

 Interactive fiction tools enabled my students to engage deeply with content in a meaningful manner.
-What's more, they took pride in their finished work.
-What topics in your teaching could you envision students telling with interactive fiction tools?
-Please share in the comments below.
+What’s more, they took pride in their finished work.